ravijavi/CSC-254-Project-4/A4_ReadMe.md

 Jeremy Spiro(jspiro2@u.rochester.edu), Ravi Jain (rjain8@u.rochester.edu), CSC 254, MW 10:25-11:40, Prof. Michael Scott

-For Assignment A4, I worked with Jeremy Spiro.
 In this project, we implemented a cross indexer in Ruby that parsed a given set of assembly instructions from a C file and outputted an HTML file; the resulting HTML file contained a side-by-side comparison between the original source code and the corresponding assembly.
 Ultimately, we had to implement an xref program that could:

 1) run objdump -d myprogram and examine the output to obtain the assembly language version of the program
 2) run dwarfdump and examine the output to learn the names of the source files and the code rangers in the program corresponding to each line in those files